sogilis/Blog/site/content/posts/2015-05-12-demystifying-git-concepts.md

   - git

 ---
-**In the (previous article)[http://sogilis.com/blog/demystifying-git-concepts-to-understand/], we saw three essential concepts of revision tools: snapshot, graph, and changeset.
+**In the [previous article](http://sogilis.com/blog/demystifying-git-concepts-to-understand/), we saw three essential concepts of revision tools: snapshot, graph, and changeset.
 In the following, we can apply these concepts to understand how Git commands operate on your project.
 This will teach us how to think like Git.**

 ## Updating the Working Copy (Switching between Branches, Pulling)